lila-masand/Final-Project/README.md

 it.
 Using SFML with OpenGL for the graphics library, I took the algorithms that I had already written and added functionality to draw the jobs and their time slices on a graph, as well as other metrics and instructions for the user.
 The program uses keyboard inputs only, and all necessary controls are displayed on each screen.
-The three scheduling algorithms are FIFO (First In, First Out), SJF (Shortest Job First), STCF (Shortest to Completion First), and RR (Round-Robin).
+The four scheduling algorithms are FIFO (First In, First Out), SJF (Shortest Job First), STCF (Shortest to Completion First), and RR (Round-Robin).